inexorgame-obsolete/deprecated-cube-engine-inexor/readme.md

 We believe that basing our project on these few points will work out for the best.
 They have already required a lot of thought and discussion, so chances are high that -in case you're not fully convinced by them yet- you will get convinced by working with it.

-However, if you want to influence our development you should join our IRC-channel #inexor on gamesurge.net (see [Contact](https://github.com/inexor-game/code/wiki/Contact)) and talk with us.
+However, if you want to influence our development you should join us on [Riot.im#inexor](https://riot.im/app/#/room/#inexor:matrix.org).
+For more ways to to talk with us check the [Contact](https://github.com/inexor-game/code/wiki/Contact)) page on the wiki.

 And of course we won't be too proud to rethink this list if you face us with a more thought-through and better developed alternative.

 ## What have we changed already?

 Have a look in our [features section](https://github.com/inexor-game/code/wiki#features) and our [changelog](https://github.com/inexor-game/code/blob/master/changelog.md).